UniversalDependencies/UD_Afrikaans-AfriBooms/README.txt

 # Changelog

+* 2020-11-15 v2.7
+  * Fixed validation errors coming from new validation scripts, in particular for auxiliaries, copulas, and coordinations.
+  * Fixed lemma of 'is' and 'was' to 'wees'
 * 2019-05-15 v2.4
   * Fixed validation errors coming from new validation scripts, in particular for auxiliaries, copulas, and coordinations.
 * 2018-04-15 v2.2